solliancenet/microsoft-mysql-developer-guide/04_EndToEndDev/04_00-4-Start-the-hands-on-tutorial.md

 **Azure Portal**

 - Login into the Azure Portal and choose a valid Subscription.
-- Seach for 'Deploy a custom template'.
+- Searchfor 'Deploy a custom template'.

 ![](media/search-for-custom-template.png)